 With online learning, there are always going to be technical difficulties here and there.
 However, by preparing and testing your setup ahead of time, you can minimise them and their impact.

 Self-care is an essential part of your studies.
-Given the current circumstances, it’s more important than ever.
-Taking care of your physical and mental wellbeing can help you stay productive and prevent you from burning out.
+Taking care of your physical and mental health can help you stay productive and prevent you from burning out.

 With this knowledge in mind, plan your breaks accordingly.
 Plan both short and long breaks throughout your day of study.
 These can be the perfect times for a treat, such as a hot drink or a quick scroll through social media.
 Check out the Pomodoro technique for breaking your day into manageable chunks.